benjymous/annotations/sandman/sandman.31.md

 Page 8 panel 3:  Grown-up:  An unusual concept to apply to the Endless.
 (BUT! : Death tells Dream that Delirium is "just a kid" in Brief Lives.
-Of course, this flies in the face of earlier destriptions of the Endless, most notably in The Season of Mists, where it is said "the Endless to not measure time like we do".)
+Of course, this flies in the face of earlier descriptions of the Endless, most notably in The Season of Mists, where it is said "the Endless to not measure time like we do".)